Josephine Meckseper

 Josephine Meckseper is a German-born artist, based in New York City.
 Her large-scale installations and films have been exhibited in various international biennials and museum shows worldwide.

 Life and education

-Meckseper grew up in Worpswede, Germany, an artist community founded at the beginning of the 20th century, by a group of artists including Heinrich Vogeler (1872- 1942).
+Meckseper grew up in Worpswede, Germany, an artists' community founded at the beginning of the 20th century by a group of artists including Heinrich Vogeler (1872–1942).
 Vogeler was a diverse political artist and architect whose early work is situated within the Jugendstil movement, a German offspring of Art Nouveau.
-Paula Modersohn-Becker (1876-1907) and the writer and poet Rainer Maria Rilke (1875-1926), both lived in Worpswede for parts of their life.
+Paula Modersohn-Becker (1876–1907) and the writer and poet Rainer Maria Rilke (1875–1926), both lived in Worpswede for parts of their life.

-Meckseper studied at Berlin University of the Arts in Germany from 1986–1990, and completed her MFA at the California Institute of the Arts in 1992, where she was influenced by artists Michael Asher and Charles Gaines, filmmaker Thom Andersen and literary critic and cultural theorist Sylvère Lotringer.
+Meckseper studied at Berlin University of the Arts in Germany from 1986 to 1990, and completed her MFA at the California Institute of the Arts in 1992, where she was influenced by artists Michael Asher and Charles Gaines, filmmaker Thom Andersen and literary critic and cultural theorist Sylvère Lotringer.

-Meckseper's father is the renowned German artist Friedrich Meckseper (1936-2019).
+Meckseper's father is the renowned German artist Friedrich Meckseper (1936–2019).